ritika362/UI-UX-Design-Project-2/README.md

 # **SARGAM**
-This is a music app with a captivating home page.
+This is a music application design for mobile with a captivating home page and intuitive navigating design for easy exploration through the app.

-It has bottom navigation bar for users to navigate to other pages.
+It has bottom navigation bar for users to navigate to other pages, an attractive interface for creating and managing playlists and a visually appealing music player with play, pause, skip, and volume controls.

 Here is the figma link for ui design: